 Thirty years later in January of 2002, Mercer's Dairy was purchased by Quality Dairy Farms, Inc. which was owned by eight farm families from Lewis and Jefferson Counties.
 It was their vision to bring awareness and recognition of the extremely high quality dairy products available from Northern New York.
 Their dedication was reflected by the numerous 'Dairy of Distinction' Awards and the prestigious Empire State 'SUPER MILK' Awards.

 Mercer's Dairy continues to provide the same delicious flavors that Mercer's customers have enjoyed for over 60 years.
-We produce 27 traditional flavors of ice cream, three flavors of yogurt, four flavors of sherbet, three flavors of fat-free, no-sugar-added ice cream and our most recent creation, Mercer's Wine Ice Cream.
+We produce 27 traditional flavors of ice cream, four flavors of sherbet, three flavors of fat-free, no-sugar-added ice cream and our most recent creation, Mercer's Wine Ice Cream.
 Mercer's Wine Ice Cream is a unique, unprecedented creation of for adults-only ice cream available in six varietals.
 It has recieved both national and international recognition.
+We invite you to experience Mercer's.